RoboCup-SSL/ssl-game-controller/README.md

   robocupssl/ssl-game-controller
 ```

-The controller will generate a default config file to [config/ssl-game-controller.yaml](config/ssl-game-controller.yaml) on the first start.
+The controller will generate a default configs to [config/](./config/) on the first start.
 Afterwards, you can change all settings there.

+For example, if you want to add a new team name temporarily, you can add it to [config/engine.yaml](./config/engine.yaml).
+If you want to add your team persistently, add it to `defaultTeams` in [internal/app/engine/config.go](internal/app/engine/config.go) and create a Pull Request on GitHub.

 ### Runtime Requirements
  * No software dependencies (except for development, see below)